eXascaleInfolab/PyExPool/README.md

 	"""

 def cpusequential():
-	"""Enumeration type of the logical CPUs: crossnodes or sequential
+	"""Enumeration type of the logical CPUs: cross-nodes or sequential

-	The enumeration can be crossnodes starting with one hardware thread per each NUMA node, or sequential by enumerating all cores and hardware threads in each NUMA node first.
+	The enumeration can be cross-nodes starting with one hardware thread per each NUMA node, or sequential by enumerating all cores and hardware threads in each NUMA node first.
 	For two hardware threads per a physical CPU core, where secondary hw threads